unremarkablegarden/strava-stats-nuxt/README.md

 STRAVA_REFRESH_TOKEN=xxx
 ```

-If it gives you trouble about needing an ACCESS TOKEN or complains about the REFRESH TOKEN:
+If it gives you trouble about needing an `ACCESS TOKEN` or complains about the `REFRESH TOKEN`:

 - Open in web brower: `https://www.strava.com/oauth/authorize?client_id=YOUR_CLIENT_ID&response_type=code&redirect_uri=http://localhost:3000&approval_prompt=force&scope=activity:read_all`